aparo/zio-opensearch/README.md

 import zio.random.Random
 import zio.{ DefaultRuntime, system }

-class ElasticSearchSpec extends WordSpec with Matchers with BeforeAndAfterAll with SpecHelper {
+class OpenSearchSpec extends WordSpec with Matchers with BeforeAndAfterAll with SpecHelper {

   // we init a cluster for test
-  private val runner = new ElasticsearchClusterRunner()
+  private val runner = new OpenSearchClusterRunner()

-  // we init a n ElasticSearch Client implicit val elasticsearch = ZioClient("localhost", 9201)
+  // we init a n OpenSearch Client implicit val opensearch = ZioClient("localhost", 9201)

   // we need a ZIO Enrvironment to "runUnsafe" out code lazy val environment: zio.Runtime[Clock with Console with system.System with Random with Blocking] =